Skip to content

 spy.properties

-The spy.properties configuration file for p6spy includes multiple options.
-Below are some key configuration examples:
+The spy.properties configuration file for p6spy contains multiple configuration options.
+Here are examples of some key configurations:

-# Module list—choose the appropriate configuration based on the version
+# Module list, choose appropriate configuration based on version

 modulelist=com.baomidou.mybatisplus.extension.p6spy.MybatisPlusLogFactory,com.p6spy.engine.outage.P6OutageFactory